-It is for the Security Council to determine when and where a UN Peacekeeping operation should be deployed.
+It is for the Security Council to determine when and where a UN peace operation should be deployed.

 - Whether there is a ceasefire in place and the parties have committed themselves to a peace process intended to reach a political settlement;

 - Whether a clear political goal exists and whether it can be reflected in the mandate;

 - Whether a precise mandate for a UN operation can be formulated;

 - Whether the safety and security of UN personnel can be reasonably ensured, including in particular whether reasonable guarantees can be obtained from the main parties or factions regarding the safety and security of UN personnel.